GatorGauge/GatorGauge/README.md

 ### Test Coverage

 Test coverage is being addressed by Coveralls so that when Travis-CI runs, it can evaluate the coverage of the test suite.
+When testing Gensim, the weight of the topics of related words could not be tested.
+This is because randomness it built into Gensim and thus the answers would not be consistant.

 ### Activating Travis-CI